mwrona/load_balancer/README.md

 Installation
 --------------
 You can download it directly from GitHub.
-You have to downlaod it into your $GOPATH/src folder
+You have to download it into your $GOPATH/src folder
 ```
 git clone https://github.com/mwrona/load_balancer.git
 ```